Savitri (actress): Career

+1949-1951: Initial rejections and rise

 Savitri acted in dance dramas as a child, including some work with a theatre company run by Jaggayya.
-She made an unsuccessful speculative trip to find film work in Madras at the age of 14 when she was deemed to be too young to play heroine roles, but in 1950 was cast as the female lead in Samsaram (1950).
+In 1949, she gave a screen test for the film Agni Pariksha but was rejected for looking too young. however, in the following year, she was cast as the female lead in Samsaram (1950).
 That role did not become actuality because she became too excited, necessitating numerous retakes and eventually her replacement in the part.
 She was given a minor speaking role in the film and in the next year had two more minor roles, in Roopavati and Pathala Bhairavi (both in 1951), before getting her big break as the second heroine in Pelli Chesi Choodu (1952).
-She, later on, was propelled to stardom with critically acclaimed roles in blockbusters such as Devadasu (1953), and Missamma (1955).